A new graph-based two-sample test for multivariate and object data: Power comparison

 To have a better understanding of the edge-count test and the new test, we plot their rejection regions in Figure \ref{fig:cartoon}.
 The horizontal and vertical axes in both plots are $R_1-\bE(R_1)$ and $R_2-\bE(R_2)$, respectively.
 When there is only a locational difference or the dimension is very low, the alternative appears in the first quadrant, so the edge-count test has a slightly higher power than the new test.
 But the new test can gain power quickly as the amount of change increases.
 When there is a scale change and the dimension is moderate to high, the alternative would appear in the second or the fourth quadrant unless the sample size is astronomically large.
 The new test still has good power, while the edge-count test has very poor power.

-\begin{remark} \cite{henze1999multivariate} showed that the edge-count test on MST is consistent against all alternatives under the multivariate setting.
-Following their approach, we can show that the new test on MST is also consistent against all alternatives under the multivariate setting.
-This can be seen from the rejection regions of the two tests that any point in the rejection region of the edge-count test is either already in the rejection region of the new test or would be included into the rejection region of the new test when the sample size increases. \end{remark}
+The consistency of the new test statistic under a multivariate setting is discussed in Section \ref{sec:consistency}.